-BaaS comes with baked-in functionality, although it may vary from one BaaS provider to another.
+Platforms come with baked-in functionality, although it may vary from one backend as a service provider to another.
 This functionality is available as a toolset of out-of-the-box solutions that you can use to implement your business logic and even get around the cross-platform app development problem.

 The security of the data being collected in your app or transferred between it and third-party services is the BaaS vendor’s responsibility.
 They have specialized expertise to make things safe at the web, database, and server levels while managing authentication and authorization processes.
 That’s how BaaS can help you deliver a GDPR- and HIPAA-compliant app for end-user security.

 BaaS uses a modular architecture that combines easy-to-manage and drag-and-drop functionality to simplify the complex backend for developers.
-This architecture is made up of three components.

-3. Data channels
+3. Data Channels

 Data channels are the highways that data travel on to reach the ultimate backend destination, which is a REST API.
 Once the data from your app channels are fed into a BaaS API, it initiates interactions with databases, servers, and modules.

-What features of backend as a service can you get with a BaaS platform?
+What Features of Backend as a Service Can You Get with a BaaS Platform?

 A BaaS platform provides unlimited backend storage for your app or website data.
 Your developers only need to set it up and watch the data flow consistently to where it can be securely kept and served upon request.

-Data manipulation using an API
+Data Manipulation Using an API

 BaaS and APIs go together, even when it comes to data manipulation.
 This feature is vital for organizing, mapping, sprucing up, or otherwise modifying data to be further fed into the backend or delivered to users.
 Remember: their experience starts with how flawlessly your backend works.